Asymptotic Velocity Domination in quantized polarized Gowdy Cosmologies: Hadamard states and composite operators

 In summary, both the Bunch-Davies state and the SLE define Hadamard states for the Gowdy scalar by specifying a set of Bogoliubov parameters in (\ref{Tsol2}).
 Via (\ref{FHad11}) the Bogoliubov parameters define initial data, which enter the initial value parameterization of the two-point function (\ref{twopmat2}), (\ref{twopmat3}).
-The result in Section \ref{section3.2} underlying Figure \ref{Fig2} delineates conditions under which these states are also time consistent.
+The Result \ref{4maps} delineates conditions under which these states are also time consistent.